The good pants homology and the Ehrenpreis conjecture: Constructing good covers of a Riemann surface

 We call this the $\ph$ operator on measures.
 If $\mu \in \Mes^+ ( \Pant)$, then $\ph \mu \in \Mes^+ ( \NB ( \sqrt{\Gamma}))$, and the total measure of $\ph \mu$ is three times the total measure of $\mu$.

 We recall the notion of equivalent measures from Section 3 in {\cite{kahn-markovic-1}}.
 Let $(X, d)$ be a metric space.
 By $\Mes^+ (X)$ we denote the space of positive, Borel measures on $X$ with compact support.
-For $A \subset X$ and $\delta > 0$ let
+For $A \subset X$ and $\delta > 0$ let be the $\delta$-neighbourhood of $A$.